app1606/agent_eval_test_task/README.md

 Here `--model` argument may take two values: "CLAUDE" or "QWEN", it allows user to select respective model. `--max_attempts` argument is responsible for the number of requests to the model per try.

-**important to note**

-Folder `scripts` contains scripts for data creation, preparation and model evaluation. `notebooks/Test_Task_Formality_usage_examples.ipynb` [displays](https://colab.research.google.com/drive/1jyXCSTDfGzwtiLzvWNl2XGCFeidKF0U8?usp=sharing) how to run the scripts to reproduce the results without extra comments from my sides.
-To do so one has to run the notebook in Colab and add all files from the `scripts` folder to the `/content` folder in Colab Notebook.

 ## Dataset

 The Python subset of [HumanEvalFix](https://huggingface.co/datasets/bigcode/humanevalpack) dataset was used to evaluate the models.